launchdarkly/terraform-provider-launchdarkly/docs/resources/environment.md

 - `approval_settings` (Block List) (see [below for nested schema](#nestedblock--approval_settings))
 - `confirm_changes` (Boolean) Set to `true` if this environment requires confirmation for flag and segment changes.
 This field will default to `false` when not set.
+- `critical` (Boolean) Denotes whether the environment is critical.
 - `default_track_events` (Boolean) Set to `true` to enable data export for every flag created in this environment after you configure this argument.
 This field will default to `false` when not set.
 To learn more, read [Data Export](https://docs.launchdarkly.com/home/data-export).
 - `default_ttl` (Number) The TTL for the environment.
 This must be between 0 and 60 minutes.
 The TTL setting only applies to environments using the PHP SDK.
 This field will default to `0` when not set.
 To learn more, read [TTL settings](https://docs.launchdarkly.com/home/organize/environments#ttl-settings).
 - `require_comments` (Boolean) Set to `true` if this environment requires comments for flag and segment changes.
 This field will default to `false` when not set.